Financial Accounting ConceptsCorporate Accounting

 Suppose one company purchases another business as a going concern (that is, the business will continue to operate for eternity).
 In that case, it can pay for it using one or more of the following methods:

-1. Cash: The entire amount is paid in cash.
+1. Cash: In the first scenario, the acquirer company settles the due payment to the selling company’s owners in cash form.
 This is a rare scenario as the following two methods are more common.

-2. Shares: The limited liability company offers some of its shares to the owners of the business that is being purchased.
+2. Shares: In this option, the transferee company offers some of its shares to the owners of the business that is being purchased (transferee company).
+It helps the company to keep funds in its own hands to maintain liquidity.

 3. Debentures: The limited liability company may offer some of its debentures to business owners.